On the statistical stability of Lorenz attractors with a $C^{1+\alpha}$ stable foliation: Introduction

 \section{Introduction}

 In his seminal work \cite{Lo} Lorenz introduced the following system of equations

 as a simplified model for atmospheric convection.
 Numerical analysis performed by Lorenz showed that the above system exhibits sensitive dependence on initial conditions and has a non-periodic ``strange" attractor.
 A rigorous mathematical framework of similar flows was initiated with the introduction of the so called geometric Lorenz flow in \cite{ABS, GW}.
 Nowadays it is well known that the geometric Lorenz attractor, whose vector field will be denoted by $X_0$, is robust in the $C^1$ topology \cite{AP}.
 This means that vector fields $X_\eps$ that are sufficiently close in the $C^1$ topology to $X_0$ admit invariant contracting foliations $\mathcal F_{\eps}$ on the Poincar\'e section $\Sigma$ and they admit strange attractors.
 More precisely, there exists an open neighbourhood $U$ in $\mathbb R^3$ containing $\Lambda$, the attractor of $X_0$, and an open neighbourhood $\mathcal U$ of $X_0$ in the $C^1$ topology such that for all vector fields $X_\eps\in \mathcal U$, the maximal invariant set $\Lambda_{X_\eps}=\cap_{t\ge 0}X_\eps^t(U)$ is a transitive set which is invariant under the flow of $X_\eps$ \cite{MPP}.
 The papers \cite{Tu1, Tu} provided a computer-assisted proof that the classical Lorenz flow; i.e., the flow defined in \eqref{LS} has a robustly transitive invariant set containing an equilibrium point.
 In \cite{LMP} it was proved that the Lorenz flow is mixing.
-Recently, Ara\'ujo and Melboune proved in \cite{AM1} that the stable foliation of the Lorenz flow is $C^{1+\alpha}$.
-Moreover, they showed that this property is robust; i.e., $C^1$ perturbations $ X_{\eps}$ of the Lorenz flow admit a $C^{1+\alpha}$ stable foliation, and such foliations are close to the stable foliation of the original Lorenz flow in the $C^1$-topology.
-Further, in another paper Ara\'ujo and Melbourne \cite{AM2} showed that the Lorenz system is exponentially mixing and that this property is robust in the $C^1$-topology.
+Statistical limit laws were first obtained in \cite{HM}.
+Then rapid mixing for the Lorenz attractor and statistical limit laws for their time-1 maps was obtained in \cite{AMV}.
+Recently, Ara\'ujo and Melbourne proved in \cite{AM1} that the stable foliation of the Lorenz flow is $C^{1+\alpha}$.
+Moreover, their methods also imply that $C^1$ perturbations $ X_{\eps}$ of the Lorenz flow admit a $C^{1+\alpha}$ stable foliation and the stable foliation of $X_\eps$ is $C^1$ in $\eps$ (see Theorem 2.2 in \cite{Bort}).
+Further, in another paper Ara\'ujo and Melbourne \cite{AM2} showed that the Lorenz system is exponentially mixing and that this property is robust in the $C^1$ topology.